MWDelaney/eleventy-github-deployment/README.md

 # Deploy Eleventy from GitHub

-This repository demonstrates how to deploy Eleventy (11ty) static sites to common hosting environments using GitHub Actions.
+This repository demonstrates how to deploy [Eleventy](https://11ty.dev) static sites to common hosting environments using GitHub Actions.
 It showcases automated deployment workflows with integrated release management and environment tracking.

 ## 🚀 Deployment Targets